Find Nursing Colleges

 100% Women

 University of Pennsylvania is the 10th most popular school in the nation for students seeking a master's degree in maternal/child health and neonatal nursing.
-The average in-state tuition for full-time undergraduates is $54,652 per year, while in-state graduate students, on average, pay $38,732 per year.
-For the 2020-2021 academic year, 5 master's degrees were handed out to maternal/child health and neonatal nursing majors at UPenn.
-Of these students, 100% were women and 20% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $58,620 per year, while in-state graduate students, on average, pay $41,544 per year.
+During the most recent year for which we have data, 5 people received their master's degree in maternal/child health and neonatal nursing from UPenn.

 #11